nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Thrown:** This melee weapon can be effectively used as a thrown weapon.

 **Wearable:** This item can be equipped directly to the character's person, not requiring encumbrance when worn.
+Only one of any wearable item can be equipped at any time.
+For example a PC can equip a backpack and a satchel, but not two backpacks or two satchels.
+If there is question about this, check with the 'Smith.

 ### Weapons & Ammunition